virtualTwiglet/virtualblog.github.io/_posts/2023-05-18-Upgrade-Nested-ESXi-8.md

 esxcli network firewall ruleset set -e true -r httpClient
 <img src="{{ site.baseurl }}/images/upgrade-esxi/enable-http.png">

+Lets check for updates available for vSphere 8: esxcli software sources profile list -d https://hostupdate.vmware.com/software/VUM/PRODUCTION/main/vmw-depot-index.xml gep | -i Esxi-8
+Now we know the available updates we can selected the appropriate version and insert in to the following  command line

 Next the command to download and install the updated binaries: